-First, we take accurate measurements, we do not round up, and we do not double count corners and angles.
+First, we take accurate measurements, we don't round everything up, and we don't double count corners and angles.

 Labor, sinks, et cetera:

-Our labor rate is $32 per square foot for 95% of materials.
-This includes square or radiused corners and an eased, bevel, or pencil round edge.
+Our labor rate is $55 per square foot for 95% of materials.
+This includes square or radiused corners and an eased, bevel, 1/2 bullnose, crescent, or pencil round edge.

-For certain exotic granite and all quartzite, which are extremely fragile and difficult to work with, the labor rate is $40 per square foot.
+For certain exotic granites, which are extremely fragile and difficult to work with, the labor rate is $65 per square foot.

-Removal of granite or tile countertops varies on a case by case basis but is generally around $5 per square foot.
+Removal of tile, quartz, or granite countertops varies on a case-by-case basis but is generally around $6 per square foot.

 Your material... aka "the slabs":